 WordPress.com is like a house that you’ve taken on rent.
 A rented house does not require any construction because it’s already built.
 All you have to do is pay rent and live there.

-WordPress.com provides users services like, Web hosting, domain registration, themes and plugins all at one place.
-WordPress.com users don’t need to worry for updating their WordPress version, themes, plugins etc. WordPress.com does everything for you.
+WordPress.com provides users with services like Web hosting, domain registration, themes, and plugins all in one place.
+WordPress.com users don’t need to worry about updating their WordPress version, themes, plugins, etc. WordPress.com does everything for you.

 WordPress.org — Self-Hosted